HIV Treatment

 What is an HIV treatment regimen?

 An HIV treatment regimen is a combination of HIV medicines used to treat HIV infection.
 HIV treatment (also called antiretroviral therapy or ART) begins with choosing a regimen.
-People on ART take the HIV medicines in their HIV regimens every day.
-ART helps people with HIV live longer, healthier lives and reduces the risk of HIV transmission.
+People on ART should take the HIV medicines in their HIV regimens exactly as prescribed, which is usually daily for pills and every one or two months for injections.
+ART helps people with HIV live long, healthy lives and reduces the risk of HIV transmission.

-HIV medicines are grouped into seven drug classes according to how they fight HIV.
+The various HIV medicines are grouped into seven drug classes based on how they fight HIV.

 What are the HIV drug classes?